 For example, the National Restaurant Association is endorsing legislation that would require employees to work 40 hours per week (instead of 30) in order to be considered full-time workers and thereby qualify for health insurance.

-In an attempt to help employees, one restaurant in South Carolina explored the idea of adding a surcharge to orders to fund coverage.
+In an attempt to help employees, some restaurants are exploring the idea of adding a surcharge to orders to fund coverage.
 Some patrons who heard the idea pledged to never eat there again.
 Other companies are redefining “full time” by cutting employee hours in order to avoid providing insurance.

 How to overcome the biggest obstacles